 5. Trust ledger overdrafts.
 Something as simple as overdrafting the trust fund is a common mistake, but it’s a mistake that wouldn’t happen if some of the other mistakes in this list were heeded, like having proper controls and procedures.

 6. Lack of controls & data protection.
 Manual systems lack the controls necessary to ensure every requirement of trust accounting is met.
-There is also a high risk of data loss in unsecured or manual ledger systems.
+There is also a high risk of data loss in unsecured or manual ledger systems and trustee theft.
+If you want more infomation, visit this page explaining What is trustee theft.

 7. Un-cleared funds not addressed.
 Attorneys should be regularly reviewing the activity of their trust accounts and following up on anything unusual, including un-cleared funds.